danielpang/danielpang.github.io/about.md

 Now, I am passionate about utilizing machine learning and artificial intelligence to discover insights and building data processing applications.

-You can find out what sort of problems I'm working on by checking out my GitHub page.
-Currently, I am learning big data infrastructure, including Apache Hadoop and Spark
+You can find out what sort of problems I'm working on by checking out my <a class="page-link" href="https://github.com/danielpang/">GitHub</a> page.

 <img src="/profile_picture.png" style="float: left; margin-right: 10px;" />